-PCL for Pacific Coast League, but spell out all other minor leagues, especially AA for American Association.
+PCL for Pacific Coast League, but spell out all other minor leagues, except AA for American Association.

 RBIs (note plural, for clarity’s sake), not R.B.I.’s and not RBI.

 RH is acceptable in tables and lists for right-handed pitcher.
-LH is acceptable for left-handed pitcher.
+LH is acceptable for left-handed pitcher in tables and lists.
 Otherwise, please spell out the words.
-RHP is not acceptable.
+RHP/LHP are not acceptable.
 Righty and lefty are okay, though a bit slangy.